Disease Guide ·IVDD ·2026

 What Causes IVDD

-The intervertebral discs between spinal vertebrae degenerate and either bulge (Hansen Type II) or rupture explosively (Hansen Type I) into the spinal canal.
-This compresses the spinal cord, causing pain, nerve damage, and potentially paralysis.
-Chondrodystrophic breeds (short legs, long backs) have premature disc degeneration.
+Discs degenerate and bulge (Hansen Type II) or rupture (Hansen Type I) into the spinal canal, compressing the spinal cord.
+Causes pain, nerve damage, and paralysis.
+Chondrodystrophic breeds (short legs, long backs) have premature degeneration.
 Affects up to 25% of Dachshunds

 Symptoms - What to Watch For

-Back or neck pain — yelping when picked up or touched.
-Reluctance to move, jump, or climb stairs.
-Hunched posture or stiffness.
-Wobbling or uncoordinated gait.
-Dragging one or both hind legs.
+Back or neck pain, yelping when touched.
+Reluctance to jump or climb stairs, hunched posture.
+Wobbling, uncoordinated gait, dragging hind legs.
 Loss of bladder or bowel control.
-In severe cases, complete hind-leg paralysis.
+Severe cases: complete paralysis.
 Can appear suddenly or gradually

 Diagnosis - $1,500-$3,000